 They have facilitated workshops for various organizations and institutions such as Sherpa Centre de Recherche, Queens University, University of the Arts Philadelphia, University of Pennsylvania, Mascall Dance, Toronto Dance Theater, Ponderosa, Studio 303, The Toronto Dance Community Love-In, Articule, Festival Trans Amériques and The Center for Gender Advocacy.

-They dance in Clara Furey’s recent creation, Dog Rising - alongside Winnie Ho, Brian Mendez, and Baco Lepage-Acosta.
+They dance in Clara Furey’s recent creation, Dog Rising, alongside Brian Mendez and Baco Lepage-Acosta.
 This endurance piece uses repetition to explore primitive impulses, dissonance, unison, and polyphonic vibration.

-Simultaneously, artist supported by Parbleux, Be is in the process of creating a multi-media déambulatory performance and installation.
+Simultaneously, Be is in the process of creating a multi-media déambulatory performance and installation.
 Their studies in eroticism, energetic boundaries, meditation, medicine, trauma, healing, illness, and death are at the foundation of their practice.
 A larger part of this work is a quest to co-create alternative economies and community-based structures of radical tenderness and care.

 My body is a site for emotional excavation, it is the basis of my work.
 Unsaid things live on inside bodies, taking up space.
 I work to create space for the body to speak.
 Working with the disparate logic of words and movement, I seek to untangle how this dissonance manifests in gesture.